-Understanding our eating is one of the most difficult things to do.
+Understanding our eating habits is one of the most difficult things to do.
 And if you want to lose weight, it’s helpful to know a thing or two about calorie counting.

 As a supplement to LUMME’s kCalculator Automated Calorie Tracker, we’ve provided some useful guidance, including some basics on counting calories to lose weight and answers to some more burning and complex questions.

 WHAT IS A CALORIE?

 At the most basic level, a calorie is a unit of measurement for energy.
 Specifically, it is the amount of heat needed to raise the temperature of one gram of water by one degree Celsius.
 When used in the context of weight management, a calorie describes the amount of energy contained in food that can be extracted by the body when the food is eaten.
 When a person eats more energy than their body needs, it is typically converted to fat and stored for later use.

 WHAT’S THE DIFFERENCE BETWEEN CALORIES AND KCALORIES?

 These terms are used interchangeably.
 One calorie is a very small amount of energy, so when discussing energy in the context of diet and physical activity one kilocalorie (i.e., 1,000 calories) is often referred to as one “calorie.”

 Most packaged foods should provide calories information on the nutritional label.
 It’s worth noting that while the United States, for example, has labeling requirements for this information, this isn’t always the case around the world.

 There are also many online resources and apps that provide calorie and macronutrient (i.e., carbohydrate, protein, and fat content) information for various foods, including those found in restaurants.
 Always pay particular attention to portion size; if you eat more than one portion of a food, you have consumed more calories than what is shown in the nutrition information!